PluralKit/PluralKit/docs/content/command-list.md

 - `pk;log channel -clear` - Clears the currently set log channel.
 - `pk;log disable <#channel> [#channel...]` - Disables logging messages posted in the given channel(s) (useful for staff channels and such).
 - `pk;log enable <#channel> [#channel...]` - Re-enables logging messages posted in the given channel(s).
+- `pk;log show` - Displays the current list of channels where logging is disabled.
 - `pk;logclean <on|off>` - Enables or disables [log cleanup](/staff/compatibility/#log-cleanup).
 - `pk;blacklist add <#channel> [#channel...]` - Adds the given channel(s) to the proxy blacklist (proxying will be disabled here)
 - `pk;blacklist remove <#channel> [#channel...]` - Removes the given channel(s) from the proxy blacklist.